What is reduplication?

 The coinage of reduplcated phrases is often done just for fun and the undoubted pleasure to be had from playing with words..

-There are numerous alliterative and rhyming idioms, which are a significant feature of the language.
+There are numerous alliterative and rhyming idioms and these are a significant feature of the language.
 These aren't restricted to poets and Cockneys; everyone uses them.
 We start in the nursery with choo-choos, move on in adult life to hanky-panky and end up in the nursing home having a sing-song.

 Almost all of these use the vowel 'i' in the first part of the reduplication and either 'a' or 'o' in the second part.
-Why?
-I don't know.
+Again, I don't know why.

 These are simple expressions formed by repeating a word.
 These repeated word reduplications are often used as baby talk - gee-gee, choo-choo etc.:

 The extension of reduplications is rare and seems to be done just for the fun of it.
 They are all of the form 'i', 'a', 'o', probably just because they sound better that way - for example, tac-toe-tic just doesn't seem to work.